PDXIII/JimmyStash/README.md

 ##About
 Jimmy Stash is font with marker and handwriting features.
-It is available as a OpenTypeFont and webfont in three weights and currently free for private and commercial use.
+It is available as a open type font and webfont in three weights and currently free for private and commercial use.
+You can download it [here.](http://pdxiii.github.io/JimmyStash)

 It is not the top legible font but it is sure fun to use for headlines or graphics which need some street credibility.